Adolph Lewisohn: Philanthropy

 Lewisohn had a firm belief that everyone should be able to experience fine art, and much his philanthropic endeavours went towards making this vision happen.
 He donated a significant portion of his art collection to the Brooklyn Museum of Art, including “The Awakening” by Maurice Sterne, "Selina" by Jacob Epstein, and “Eve and the Apple,” by Kaj Neilsen.
 He was also a regular supporter of fine music in the New York.
-In addition to supporting local institutions like the Metropolitan Opera, he underwrote most of the costs of an annual Summer music concert series held at the Lewisohn Stadium.
+In addition to supporting local institutions like the Metropolitan Opera, he underwrote most of the costs of an annual Summer music concert series held at the Lewisohn Stadium, alongside Minnie Guggenheimer.
 The series sported some of the best international performers in the classical world, and due to Lewisohn's generosity, ticket prices were very inexpensive and affordable to what he termed 'the every day man'.
 He was also an active philanthropist in the Jewish community, donating to Mount Sinai Hospital and the Orphanage of the Hebrew Sheltering Guardian Society of Pleasantville, New York.
 He also served as President of the Hebrew Technical School for Girls.

 Personal life

 Adolph married Emma Cahn on June 26, 1878, in Manhattan when he was 29 years old.

-Lewisohn's son Sam A. Lewisohn followed into his footsteps, and continued his law practice.
+The couple had two children, Adele (born 1882) Samuel (born 1884).
+Sam would go on to follow in his father's his footsteps, and continued his law practice.
+Adele Married into the prominent Lehman family.

 Adolph Lewisohn died on August 17, 1938, at his Upper Saranac Lake camp, Prospect Point Camp.